 This suggests that incorporating passion fruit into a balanced diet may support metabolic health and reduce the risk of type 2 diabetes.
 Animal studies also indicate that piceatannol activates key pathways involved in energy metabolism and blood sugar regulation.

-5. Boosts the Immune System
+5. Boosts Immune Function

 Vitamin C is abundant in passion fruit, and it plays a critical role in supporting immune function.
 It helps neutralize free radicals, enhances white blood cell function, and improves the absorption of plant-based iron.